GustavoHFMO/OGMMF-VRD/README.md

 - Outperformed state-of-the-art methods on synthetic and real datasets.
 - More stable performance and smaller degradation during drift periods.

-> G. Oliveira, L. L. Minku and A. L. I. Oliveira, "Tackling Virtual and Real Concept Drifts: An Adaptive Gaussian Mixture Model Approach," in IEEE Transactions on Knowledge and Data Engineering, 2021. doi: 10.1109/TKDE.2021.3099690.

 ## Usage
 ```